Skip to Main Content

 Louisville rates for senior drivers

-Once drivers hit retirement age, they will start to see age-related increases in their car insurance premiums.
+Once drivers hit retirement age, they may start to see age-related increases in their car insurance premiums.
 While rates do not typically get as high as they do for teen drivers, the risk factors related to delayed response times, hearing and vision impairments, and more expensive hospitalization due to longer recovery times drive prices up.

 While it can be tempting for many seniors to cut coverage from their policy to reduce insurance costs, now could be when they need the most coverage.
 Instead of cutting back, look for car insurance geared towards seniors or discounts, such as a senior defensive driving course.